Theory of magnetic field-stabilized compact skyrmions in thin film ferromagnets

-\paragraph*{Conclusions and perspective.} We have derived the magnetic field dependence of the compact skyrmion size and rotation angle, along with its thermal stability, in the presence of DMI and full dipolar interaction.
+We have derived the magnetic field dependence of the compact skyrmion size and rotation angle, along with its thermal stability, in the presence of DMI and full dipolar interaction.
 In particular, we obtained a condition for skyrmion bursting at positive magnetic field, which agrees quantitatively with micromagnetic simulations in the regime of compact skyrmions and which may be an invaluable tool for predicting this type of instability.
 We also established that a balance needs to be found between collapse and bursting energy barriers to optimize the skyrmion stability.

 Our analysis reveals that due to the presence of long-range dipolar interaction an increase of the magnetic field applied parallel to the skyrmion core increases the size and stability of a skyrmion similarly to the effect of increasing the DMI strength.
 A reason why a positive applied field has never been used to stabilize skyrmions so far is that the samples in which skyrmions are observed very often exhibit spontaneous demagnetization in the form of a helicoidal state or a stripe state at zero applied field.
 This phenomenon occurs in the presence of a large DMI or/and due to long-range demagnetizing effects.
 In the quest for room temperature nanometer size skyrmions, recent works have focused on ferrimagnetic systems, following some predictions of more stable skyrmions in such system with a low $M_s$ and thicknesses of the order of $5-10$ nm \cite{buttner18,bernand-mantel20}.
 In these systems, room temperature stable skyrmions are observed experimentally at zero applied magnetic field \cite{caretta18,quessab22} and they constitute the ideal candidates to observe field-stabilized skyrmions in the new regime predicted by our theory.

+Lastly, while our study focuses on the collapse and bursting mechanisms in the low effective DMI and thickness regime, it would be interesting to extend our investigation to systems exhibiting more complex mechanisms of thermal instability, as in the case of systems with strong DMI and strong magnetocrystalline anisotropy studied previously in the case of no applied field (see, e.g., \cite{cortes-ortuno17,desplat18,heil19,varentcova20}).

 The work of C.\ B.\ M. was supported, in part, by NSF via grant DMS-1908709.
 T.\ M.\ S. was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044–390685587, Mathematics Münster: Dynamics–Geometry–Structure.